JulianVJacobs/Homicide-Media-Tracker/README.txt

 4) Please note, the default password to delete the database is 1234

 5) As of the writing of this document, the edit function is not yet working!

+6) On the manual Homicide capture page, please ensure you submit article data, victim and perpetrator data before submitting the form for the data to capture